dimitri-edel/organizer-api/README.md

 </code>

 However, you can use any other engine.
 Only in that case, you will have to override this part in settings.py.
-And use the settings dictated by the vondor of the engine.
+And use the settings dictated by the vendor of the engine.
 Which I am sure will not differ by much from the ones that you see above.

-Here is the set of varaibles used by this application:
+Here is the set of variables used by this application:
 **DB_NAME** = name of the database
 **DB_USER** = name of the user that has access to the database **DB_PASSWORD** = the password
 **DB_HOST** = either the IP of the host or hostname(Domain) **DB_PORT** = the port number

-### Client origin
+## Client origin
 **CLIENT_ORIGIN** = URL at which the Front end was deployed This setting is required by django-cors-headers, which is a Django application for handling the server headers required for Cross-Origin Resource Sharing (CORS).